nodestream-proj/nodestream/docs/docs/guides/creating-your-own-value-provider.md

 Now that we have implemented the hashing behavior, we'd like to use it.
 However, currently our `HashValueProvider` is not constructable in our pipelines.
-To accomplish this, we need to register a yaml loader that can register a tag in yaml that can instanitate our new value provider.
+To accomplish this, we need to register a yaml loader that can register a tag in yaml that can instantiate our new value provider.
 Nodestream uses [`pyyaml`](TODO) to load our pipelines.
 For our purposes, our loader can be created by doing the following:

 ```python